sifa4152/utrack_dataset_wetland_processing/moisture_tracking/README.md

 `python3 create_params.py`

-Test job runner locally
+Test single job runner locally

 `python3 main.py 1`

-Deactivate conda environment

-`conda deactivate`

-Submit job to slurm

-`sbatch run_on_slurm.sh`
+Run all on one CPU or split up accordingly (e.g., on an HPC or server via the parameters)

+`python3 main.py´

 #### =================================================================